School uniforms in England: School uniform suppliers

 Schools issued parents and potential parents with an equipment list, including many school specific designs.
 They specified which department stores had agreed to be stockists.
-In the 1920-1950, families would travel across the country, to London or Manchester on a specific shopping trip.
-This was a lucrative business for the stores; whole floors were set aside for boys' school uniform and separately for girls' school uniform, they hoped that families would then visit other floors and do a major shop in other departments.
+In the 1920s-1950s, families would travel across the country, to London or Manchester on a specific shopping trip.
+This was a lucrative business for the stores; whole floors were set aside for boys' school uniform and separately for girls' school uniform, where they hoped that families would then visit other floors and do a major shop in other departments.

 Two visits were essential, firstly for the measuring up and then for the fitting.
 This was an expensive business for the families, the lists set by minor public schools were extensive and the items were not available elsewhere.
 Names such as John Lewis, Selfridges, Harrods, Lewis's of Liverpool, Daniel Neal, Gooch's of Knightsbridge, Kendals of Deansgate were well known.
 There were specialist shops such as Plums, Rowes of Bond Street and Billings and Edmonds.
 The items had to be marked with a Cash's name tapes.
 Where the private schools led, the grammar schools followed.

 From the late 1950s the use of exclusive uniform has been confined to a few garments.
 There will still be the expensive blazers but they may be worn with Marks and Spencers trousers.
 The pre-war woollen blazer has been replaced in some schools by one in polyester.

 Sociology of school uniform

 Parents say that wearing a uniform helps all children to fit into a school.
-The school uniform manufacturer, Trutex commissioned research in 2017 that showed school uniforms stopped bullying.
+The school uniform manufacturer Trutex commissioned research in 2017 that showed school uniforms stopped bullying.

 Pupils from Raynes Park High School in school uniform.

 However, there is no reliable research showing that uniform improves the academic results of a school.
 School uniforms act as a form of social control.

 Some schools have moved away from school uniform.
 King Edward VI Community College in Totnes, Devon, abolished it in 2004.
 The head said in an interview in 2011:

 "It was unusual even then to be a state school without a uniform, but we felt we were spending far too much time addressing issues of non-compliance.
 Too many conversations with students were about tucking shirts in.
 We were desperate to focus on the important issues of teaching and learning."

 They were reintroduced following parental pressure in 2012.
 In 2019 the head teacher of a Norfolk academy, Marshland High School, wrote to parents to explain the reasons for a uniform change.
 He stated that they: